 Pro tip: Pull the ravioli from the middle of the baking dish with your fingers so no one will notice 🙂

-- Two packages of cheese ravioli each package approximately 13-16 ounces.
+- 2 pkgs Cheese ravioli each package approximately 13-16 ounces.

 - COOK THE SAUSAGE

-- In a large non-stick saute pan, add the teaspoon of olive oil and turn the pan on medium high heat.
-Remove the sausage from their casings if applicable, and cook until not pink anymore, breaking the mixture up with fork and stirring it around as you go.
+- In a large non-stick saute pan, cook the sausage without their casings, if any, until no longer pink, breaking up the sausage into smaller pieces as you go.
 Remove from pan and set aside.

 - MAKE THE CHUNKY TOMATO SAUCE

 - Add the red pepper flakes, salt and pepper and chopped tomatoes, and cook until the tomatoes begin to release their juices and the mixture comes together making a sauce, about 15 minutes.
-Adjust the temperature of your stove if needed, the sauce should be simmering with a light bubbling action.
+Continue to cook the sauce at a simmer on medium high heat.

-- Add the tomato paste and continue cooking on a simmer for another 8-12 minutes.
+- Add the tomato paste and continue cooking for another 8-12 minutes.
 Overall cooking time is about 25 minutes for a chunky, but not watery sauce.

 - COOK THE RAVIOLI

 - Drain the cooked ravioli and set aside in a large bowl.
-I drizzle a little olive oil on the ravioli so they don't stick together.
+Drizzle a little olive oil on the ravioli so they don't stick together.

 - Drain the mozzarella on a paper towel if needed to soak up any of the brine.
 Tear the mozzarella into rough-sized pieces, about 2" each, and place over the top of the ravioli mixture.